tsouray/Myzk2Sample/README.md

    You should copy the abi array and paste it into the abi.json
    Ref. :https://v2-docs.zksync.io/dev/guide/hello-world.html#front-end-integration

-6. Deploy : (Copy your 'Wallet Private KEY' into deploy.js, and make sure you have enough ETH.)
+6. Deploy :
+   6-1.
+Copy your 'Account Private KEY' into deploy.js, and make sure you have enough ETH.
-   const wallet = new Wallet("<Your Rinkeby account private key >");
+   deploy.js :  const wallet = new Wallet("Your Account Private key ");

+   6-2.
    %yarn hardhat deploy-zksync

-   Ex:
+   6-3. output Ex:
+   ...
    Myzk2Greeter was deployed to 0x3A07a1fB08a22368C511d2A7E1030B693467C242
    Done in 335.97s.

-7. Copy deployed smart contract address at step (6)
+7. Copy deployed smart contract address at step (6-3)

-8. Copy address to frontend/src/App.vue。
+8. Paste address into frontend/src/App.vue。
-   const MYZK2GREETER_CONTRACT_ADDRESS = '0x3A07a1fB08a22368C511d2A7E1030B693467C242';
+   const MYZK2GREETER_CONTRACT_ADDRESS = '0x..
+YOUR Deployed smart contract address';

 9. %cd frontend